EU Common Agricultural Policy

 because they give a fair income to the farmer.

-Read here the full EUROPARC policy paper positioning PAs & Natura 2000 in the current debate on the EU Common Agricultural Policy post-2020, outlining concrete ways how Protected Areas’ potential to integrate EU agricultural interests with environmental concerns can be tapped within a reformed CAP framework.
+Read here the full EUROPARC position paper and EUROPARC Recommendations positioning PAs & Natura 2000 in the current debate on the new EU Common Agricultural Policy, outlining concrete ways how Protected Areas’ potential to integrate EU agricultural interests with environmental concerns can be tapped within the new CAP and its National Strategic Plans.

 CAP – Updates from Brussels & Further Readings